IMI-eRnD-Be/wasm-run/README.md

 ## Examples

-There are two basic examples to help you get started quickly:
+There are 3 basic examples to help you get started quickly:

  -  a ["basic"](https://github.com/IMI-eRnD-Be/wasm-run/tree/main/examples/basic) example for a
     frontend only app that rebuilds the app when a file change is detected;